publishing.co.uk

 Most authors who say "Facebook ads don't work" made one of these errors:

-• Sending cold traffic straight to Amazon — you can't track the sale and you lose the reader.
+• Sending cold traffic straight to Amazon — the sale is much harder to track and you can lose the reader.
 Send to a reader-magnet landing page instead and capture the email first; the list is the asset.

-• Boosting posts instead of using proper campaigns in Ads Manager — the boost button optimises for engagement, not sales.
+• Boosting posts instead of using proper campaigns in Ads Manager — the boost button gives you less control and fewer conversion-focused options than a full campaign.

 • Testing one creative — winners come from testing many images and hooks cheaply, then scaling the one that works, exactly as you would with Amazon Ads.